Surprise! It's Another Zero-Day Vulnerability

 Dickson says companies must first address such frustrations.
 They must also address the threat zero-days pose by making a few obvious and less obvious changes in their cyber hygiene, such as:

-• Delivering effective patches—the first time.
+- Delivering effective patches—the first time.
 This one is on the software vendors.
-In fact, of the 18 zero-days Google mentioned in its report, at least nine were variants of previously patched vulnerabilities, wrote Maddie Stone, a Project Zero security researcher.
+In fact, many zero-days Google are often previously patched vulnerabilities, wrote Maddie Stone, a Project Zero security researcher.
+As for prevention?
+Stone observed that at least half of the zero-days she studied “could have been prevented with more comprehensive patching and regression tests.”
 It’s a little like a fire crew extinguishing a blaze but missing embers that could eventually catch wind and turn into a whole new firestorm.
-“At least half of the 0-days we’ve seen in the first six months of 2022 could have been prevented with more comprehensive patching and regression tests,” Stone said.
 “Being able to correctly and comprehensively patch isn’t just flicking a switch: It requires investment, prioritization, and planning.
 It also requires developing a patching process that balances both protecting users quickly and ensuring it is comprehensive.”

-• Know what you have.
+- Know what you have.
 You can’t safeguard or patch what you can’t see, and surveys have shown that many CIOs lack visibility into all their on-premises and cloud-based assets.
-Similarly, in 94% of enterprises, up to 20% of endpoints are unknown.
-The first thing a ruffled C-suite executive will ask a CISO or CIO when a zero-day erupts is “How much do I need to care about this one?” and “Is this the end of the world for us or not?” says Tanium’s Bischoping.
+The first thing a ruffled C-suite executive will ask a CISO or CIO when a zero-day erupts is, “How much do I need to care about this one?” and “Is this the end of the world for us or not?” says Tanium’s Bischoping.
 This is where strong data observability and endpoint management platforms can be crucial.
 They can help CIOs and their teams bridge gaps across data silos, see what’s going on with endpoints, and more quickly determine levels of zero-day exposure.

 [Read also: Why visibility and breaking down silos are key to any cybersecurity action plan]